|

 WHAT HAPPENS NEXT?

-The patient is sent 2 copies of the report along with additional information on appropriate treatment protocols and guidelines regarding re-scans recommendations.
+The patient is sent 2 copies of the report along with additional information on appropriate treatment protocols and guidelines regarding re-scan recommendations.
 Patients have the option of purchasing any recommended nutrients directly from our office.